Oregon wraps nonconference slate with 35-3 win over Montana

 As time wound down in the half, Herbert’s pass on a fourth-and-1 attempt was incomplete, giving the ball to the Grizzlies on their own 45.
 But the drive ended when Brandon Purdy’s 50-yard field goal attempt was short.

-With 10 seconds left, Herbert shook off a defender for an 18-yard pass to a diving Johnny Johnson III in the end zone, sending the Ducks into the break with a 21-0 lead.
+With 10 seconds left, Herbert shook off a defender for an 18-yard pass to a diving Johnson in the end zone, sending the Ducks into the break with a 21-0 lead.

 “It shows how strong he is at 240 pounds, I thought he was wrapped up, the whole stadium thought he was wrapped up,” Oregon coach Mario Cristobal said about Herbert’s evasiveness.
 “He found a way to shake out of that and show how strong he really is.”